 Yes, you are very likely entitled to the financial support Germany offers to families.
 Once registered you can start dealing with the application.

 - Kita-Voucher: This is a financial allowance supporting parents sending their children to kindergarten.
 It can be applied for once your child is registered.
 Its amount varies by state but regularly is a significant financial support.

 - Children allowance: Again this allowance is granted once the child is registered and you are entitled to it as long as the main earnings result from a German employment contract; ie. you pay into the German social security system.

 - Parental Allowance: This is also a cash support for families with newborns.
 It shall enable parents to stay at home with their child and not being forced to work.
 As such it amounts to 67% of the net income of the precedent 12 months and minimum 300 euro.

-The Federal Office for Migration and Refugees has put together some limited information in English onto their website.
+The Federal Office for Labor and Social Affairs has put together some limited information in English in this brochure.

 DRIVING LICENCES IN GERMANY

 Unless your license was issued in the EU, its validity in Germany expires after six months.
 And driving without a valid license has serious consequences: you will not be insured, thus if you hit somebody in an accident you will quickly be broke, and worse, the injured will not receive sufficient funds to cope with his or her unfortunate new situation.
 Due to these severe consequences, the penalty when found without license is strict—even jail-time is a possibility.
 Hence, make sure you put the expiry date in red into your schedule.
 Again unless EU or some very limited selected states, driving licenses which are not issued in German language must be translated and such translation is to be carried with you when driving.
 The ADAC provides translations within two weeks; however you have to send in your driving license (and are not allowed to drive in the meantime).
 The Federal Ministry of Transport and digital Infrastructure issued some valuable information on driving with a foreign driving license in Germany.